 It is our responsibility as dog owners to clean up after our pets and dispose of their waste properly.
 Here are some tips for dealing with dog poop:

-1. Always carry bags with you when you take your dog for a walk, and clean up after them immediately.
+Always carry bags with you when you take your dog for a walk and clean up after them immediately.
+Use poo bags that are less harmful to the environment such as ReSEAcled Poo Bags, which have been backed by research and actively reduce plastic pollution.

-2. If you have a backyard, designate a specific area for your dog to go to the bathroom and regularly clean it up.
+If you have a garden, designate a specific area for your dog to go to the bathroom and regularly clean it up.

-3. Encourage others in your community to do the same by spreading awareness about the dangers of dog poop.
+Encourage others in your community to do the same by spreading awareness about the dangers of dog poo left in the environment.

 In conclusion, dog poop may seem like a harmless inconvenience, it may even seem 'natural' to leave it in the environment.
 But dog poo poses serious environmental and health risks and isn't a natural part of our ecosystems.
 By cleaning up after our dogs promptly and disposing of their waste properly, we can help keep our ecosystems and communities healthy and safe.